wcgordon1/lamplighter/manuscript/publish/ch11_The_Pike_Diary.md

 "Then we're not alone," Ms. Kestrel said thoughtfully.
 "That's valuable information, especially if we need to demonstrate that our work is part of a larger, established tradition rather than local superstition."

 As Ivy walked home through the quiet streets, copies of Pike's most important diagrams folded carefully in her document case, she found herself paying attention to the city's nighttime rhythms in a new way.
-The patterns of traffic and pedestrian movement, the cycling of traffic lights, the distant sound of the ferry's evening horn—all of it was part of the complex symphony that Pike had learned to conduct through her Keystone system.
+The patterns of traffic and pedestrian movement, the cycling of traffic lights, the distant sound of the ferry's evening horn; all of it was part of the complex symphony that Pike had learned to conduct through her Keystone system.

 The token at her throat felt warm against her skin, and Button appeared at her side as she turned onto Rowhouse Lane, his good eye bright with what might have been approval.
 Whatever forces had brought her to Greywater, whatever connection she had to the city's underlying patterns, she was beginning to understand that her role went beyond simple maintenance work.